fwaris/TranscriptionAndDiarization/readme.md

 Older project that contains batch scripts that were used to develop and refine the transcription processing.

 # Configuration
 The TranscriptionClient is meant to connect to the remote service (running on a GPU box) via SSH and SCP.
 The SSH connection, with port forwarding, is used for SignalR.
-SCP protocol is used to upload/download files.
-The credentials are shared for SSH and SCP.
+SCP protocol is used for upload/download.

-The user id and password required for an SSH connection are stored in appsettings.json.
+The user id and password required for an SSH/SCP connection are stored in appsettings.json.
 For this reason *appsettings.json is excluded from the repo*.
 Instead **appsettings.json.template** is provided that contains the 'schema' of the settings.
 Copy the template file to appsettings.json and configure it appropriately for your setup.